betterinformatics/inf4-hci-2/_timeline/accomodation.md

 #### Private Housing

-It is normal for students to rent on the public property market after their first year, though it is fine top do this in your first year too.
+It is normal for students to rent on the public property market after their first year, though it is fine to do this in your first year too.

 Most Students try and live close to Central campus, in Marchmont, Newington, Bruntsfield and Tollcross.